 Places to consider for your January safari

 Cape Town and the Garden Route are in full festive season party mode, with excellent opportunities to wine, dine and chill on the beaches.
+Note that prices will be at peak season levels.
 Perhaps combine coastal celebrations with some bush time?
 Read more about a bush and beach combo safari to Cape Town and Kruger here.

 The Greater Kruger National Park in South Africa is good for all seasons, and January is no exception.
 The national park is busy throughout the year, especially during school holidays, and we recommend instead the private reserves on the western edge of the park, where privacy adds to the experience, and excellent guiding increases your chances of spotting the Big 5 (lions, leopards, elephants, rhinos and buffaloes).